invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 #### Building Field Input Templates

 Now that we have a field type, we can build an input template for the field.
-This logic is in `buildFieldInputTemplate.ts`.

 Stateful fields all get a function to build their template, while stateless fields are constructed directly.
 This is possible because stateless fields have no default value or constraints.

+See [buildFieldInputTemplate.ts].

 #### Building Field Output Templates

 Field outputs are similar to stateless fields - they do not have any value in the frontend.
 When building their templates, we don't need a special function for each field type.

-The logic is in `buildFieldOutputTemplate.ts`.
+See [buildFieldOutputTemplate.ts].

 ### Managing reactflow State